 Cross-pollination is the process whereby pollen is transferred from the stamen of a flower of one plant to the pistil of a flower on another plant.

-Hermaphrodite plants are plants that have in every flower one of more stamens and a pistil (see diagram below).
+Hermaphrodite plants have one, or more, stamens and a pistil in every flower (see diagram below).
 Around 80% of Earth’s plants are hermaphrodites.

 Hermaphrodite plants have flowers like this |

-Monoecious plants are plants that have flowers that either have stamens (they are female flowers) or a have a pistil (they are male flowers).
+Monoecious plants are plants that don't have both a stamen and a pistil.
+They have either a stamen (female flowers) or a pistil (male flowers).
 Some species have male and female flowers on the one plant (for instance pumpkin).
 Other species have female plants and male plants (for instance Kiwi).
 This last group is often referred to as being Dioecious.

 True-to-Type is the term used for a plant when it is very similar in terms of looks and characteristics to the parent plant that produced the seed the plant was grown from.

 A Hybrid plant is a plant that was created by transferring pollen from one plant to another plant, and the two plants are not the same variety within the species.
-The hybrid plants that you buy in nurseries are the result of serious work to create plants that are somehow better (more drought-resistant, bigger fruit, more frost-tolerant, whatever), and that is great, but not if you want to save seed and grow the same plants again next season.
-Seed saved from a hybrid plant will not be true-to-type!
+The hybrid plants that you buy in nurseries are the result of serious work to create plants that are better (more drought-resistant, bigger fruit, more frost-tolerant, whatever), and that is great, but not if you want to save seed and grow the same plants next season.
+Seed saved from a hybrid plant will not be true-to-type.
+Your plants next season may not at all be like the ones you took seed from!

-Now let's apply this to saving vegetable seeds in your food garden
+Now apply this to saving seeds in your food garden

 - Select plants that have grown well and have produced well.